katalon-studio/docker-images/README.md

 > The usage has been simplified since v5.8.5.
 Visit [here](https://github.com/katalon-studio/docker-images/tree/v5.7.1) for the old usage.

+## Sample configurations

+Please visit https://github.com/katalon-studio-samples/ci-samples for a sample project with configurations for some CI tools.

 ## Simple usage

 Inside the test project directory, execute the following command: